 1HPB-MOH Clinical Practice Guidelines 1/2016

-Clinical research is vital to the advancement of medical care.
-Our doctors are passionate about contributing to the future of child health and medicine not only through clinical practice but also research.
+Continued clinical research is essential for advancing paediatric healthcare.
+Our doctors are committed to contributing to the future of child health and medicine through both clinical practice and research.